JulyMaker/AdventOfCode/2024/Answers.md

 Your puzzle answer was 92827349540204.

 Day 14<br>
-Your puzzle answer was .<br>
+Your puzzle answer was 230435667.<br>
-Your puzzle answer was .
+Your puzzle answer was 7709.

 Day 15<br>
 Your puzzle answer was .<br>